electric-sql/electric/docs/about.md

 - minimises state, making the sync engine more reliable and easier to scale out
 - integrates with standard HTTP tooling, including proxies and CDNs

+This means that sync requests become cacheable, optimizing the initial data sync.
-This allows us to optimise initial data sync by making sync requests cacheable.
-And it facilitates moving concerns like authentication and authorization out of scope, as these can be handled by HTTP proxies.
+Moreover, authentication and authorization can be handled by HTTP proxies, shifting those concerns out of scope.

 ### Write patterns